 Jamie Ross is still around at age 85, having belatedly taken up golf as a hobby in retirement.
 He still occasionally drops in to visit the company offices and hangars.

 Moira brought plenty of real world experience to her new job as company CEO when she took over.
-Moira had already served 22 years with ROSSair as a pilot, having attained the rank of airline captain on the carrier’s flagship Fokker 70s and 100s back in 2003.
+Moira had already served 22 years with ROSSair as a pilot, having attained the rank of airline captain flying the carrier’s flagship Fokker 70s and 100s back in 2003.
 She also had the distinction of having flown as first officer on every type of aircraft ROSSair operated from 1993 to 2014.
 Moira began to work for her father more directly in the company’s front offices from 2010, and officially became the company Chief Operating Officer (COO) in 2012.

 Recent Events

 Moira Ross and her father Jamie, along with a couple of ranking ROSSair Scotland managers, visited the 2019 Paris Air Show.
 After considerable review and discussion, the group decided the time had come to streamline the company fleet and acquire new generation aircraft.
-Having visited the Aria Aircraft Company’s suite at the Paris show, Moira Ross decided to sign leasing agreements through the JetStream Aerospace leasing firm for several new Aria aircraft, including the Aria T42 Transonic, the Aria T102 Transonic, and the Aria V42 eVTOL and Aria V42qc Quick Change Combi aircraft.
+Having visited the Aria Aircraft Company’s suite at the Paris show, Moira Ross decided to sign leasing agreements through the JetStream Aerospace leasing firm for several new Aria aircraft, including the Aria T42 Transonic, Aria T102 Transonic, Aria V42 VTOL and Aria V42qc Quick Change Combi aircraft.

 During the Covid 19 Pandemic, ROSSair Scotland was instrumental in providing air ambulance services to airlift Covid patients from the Highlands and Islands regions of Scotland.
 The company also delivered critically needed food, medicine and supplies as well as doctors, nurses and public health officials around Scotland and beyond.
 For a time ROSSair Scotland had to drop air routes to London, Amsterdam and Paris, but these routes were all restored by early 2024.

-ROSSair Scotland began taking delivery of its new Aria aircraft in late 2022, with the arrival of two Aria V12c eVTOL Special Missions aircraft that were converted into air ambulances, to be assigned to the ROSSair Ambulance service.
+ROSSair Scotland began taking delivery of its new Aria aircraft in late 2022, with the arrival of two Aria V12c VTOL Special Missions aircraft that were converted into air ambulances, to be assigned to the ROSSair Ambulance service.

-Further deliveries of Aria T42 and T102 Transonic jets helped to expedite the retirement of ROSSair’s older Fokker 70 and 100 aircraft, while the Aria V42 eVTOLs took over routes formerly operated by the company’s age-old Twin Otter and BN Islander fleet.
-The last of the Fokker aircraft departed in October 2023, while the remaining de Havilland and Britten-Norman aircraft are scheduled to be retired in late 2024 and early 2025.
+Although initial production delays hampered ROSSair’s timelines, further deliveries of Aria T42 and T102 Transonic jets finally began to come in, helping to expedite the plan to retire ROSSair’s older Fokker 70 and Fokker 100 aircraft, while the Aria V42 VTOLs took over routes formerly operated by the company’s age-old Twin Otter and BN Islander fleet.

 Aidan Ross (b 1997), son of current CEO Moira Ross and a great grandson of ROSSair Scotland’s founder Glenn Ross, joined ROSSair in 2019 as a pilot, as has become the family tradition.
 He originally flew Twin Otters on the various island-hopping routes around the Orkney and Shetland Islands.
-In 2022 he was selected to undertake training on the Aria T42 and T102 aircraft, and in 2023 began serving as first officer on flights between Glasgow-GLA and other city destinations around the ROSSair route network.
+In 2022 he was selected to begin training on the Aria T42 and T102 aircraft, and in 2023 began serving as first officer on flights between Glasgow-GLA and other city destinations around the ROSSair route network.

 Destinations